realfastvla/rfgpu/README.md

 [rfpipe](https://github.com/realfastvla/rfpipe).

 The low-level GPU routines are written entirely in CUDA/C++, and a python interface is provided using pybind11.
-This is comp
+This is compatible with both python 2.7 and 3.x.

 ## Installation